l337Rooster/Korean-language-parser/README.md

 # start the API dev server
 $ python3 backend/api.py
 ```
+You can launch the parser web-app by pointing a browser at [http://localhost:9000/analyzer](http://localhost:9000/analyzer).

 Open a separate shell to build & optionally run the front-end.

 To statically-build the front-end, ``cd`` into the ``frontend`` subdirectory and run: